dylantoporek/pokemon-mini-game-project/README.md

-Welcome to the Poke Olympics!

-Acting as the top level, App intiates with a useEffect fetching all the Pokemon data from the PokeAPI, as well as fetching any saved favorties from the local db.json server.

-There are four routes being displayed in this Pokemon minigame app:
-    -Home
-    -Track
-    -Battle
-    -Favorites

-Home acts as a PokeDex (search database) to review the stats of some of your favorite Pokemon.
-You can also choose to favorite whichever Pokemon you select, which in turn adds them to the favorites list.
-This process involves a fetch post request to the local db.json server.

-Track is a stand alone minigame in which you choose a Pokemon to race for you, and then generate four opponents to race against.
-There must be five entries to begin any given race.
-An alert will prompt you to populate more racers if you have not done so already.

-Battle is a second stand alone minigame.
-Battle is a first-to-five contest in which there are two checks to determine a winner.
-First, if one Pokemon has a type that is super-effective agaisnt the other, it will win the round automatically.
-If a winner cannot be determined by type, the average of their attack and special attack stats is taken and compared.
-Whichever Pokemon has the higher attack average will win the round.
-If there are not two entries for the battle, trying to initiate it will result in an alert instructing you to generate a Pokemon for both you and the CPU.
+# Pokemon Minigame App

+Welcome to my Pokemon Minigame app.
+Within this app there are two minigames, a pokedex search page, and a favorties page.

+# PokeDex

+The Pokedex page serves as a way to favortie Pokemon.
+In addition, you can use it to compare or look up the base stats or types of any Pokemon of your choosing.

+# Track

+The Track page contains the speed minigame.
+This minigame will use the speed stat of each Pokemon to determine the winner of the race.
+You can either choose a Pokemon via a search bar, have a random Pokemon generated for you, or you can use a random Pokemon from your favorites list.

+# Battle

+The Arena page contains the strength minigame.
+This minigame will use a series of checks to determine the winner of the battle.
+First, if your Pokemon's type is super-effective against your opponet (and vice versa) you will win or lose accordingly.
+If neither type is super- effective, the average of both the attack and special attack stats will be compared for the two Pokemon, the larger attack average will be the winner You can either choose a Pokemon via a search bar, have a random Pokemon generated for you, or you can use a random Pokemon from your favorites list.

+# Favorties

-Favorites acts at the display for any Pokemon you choose to favorite.
-There will be a simple card display for each Pokemon favorited.
-There is a delete button attached to each card as well, this will effectively remove that card from the favorites list.
-This process involves a fetch delete request to the local db.json.
+The Favorites page contians a display card for each Pokemon you have favorited along with a button to delete them from the favorites page.